LS | Lisa Stern

 • Consult a knowledgeable attorney: Working with an experienced divorce attorney like Lisa D. Stern is crucial.
 A Michigan property division lawyer can provide valuable guidance and protect your rights throughout the process.

-Contact A Detroit-Based Property Division Attorney Today
+Contact A Detroit-Area Property Division Attorney Today

 Practice Areas